druzsan/setup-matrix/README.md

 ```

 All words themselves must not contain any whitespaces, colons and commas.
 All
-other characters are allowed, but valid behaviour can not be validated for all
+other characters are allowed, but valid behaviour cannot be validated for all
 possible characters, so be aware that both input parsing and later matrix usage
 could be affected by some edge cases.